HIP Model and Tools for Research with Learning Health Systems

 Foundational Elements – Data Utility and Digital Infrastructure

-Groups of people in difference colors Big data word scramble Diabetes care
+Groups of people in different colors

 Health Innovation Program DRG Categories Health Innovation Program (HIP) Claims Data Processing Standards Identifying Patients with Multiple Chronic Conditions